wireapp/wire-docs/src/how-to/install/kubernetes.rst

   cp hosts.example-demo.ini hosts.ini

 Open hosts.ini and replace `X.X.X.X` with the IP address of your virtual machine that you use for ssh access.
-Remove `ip=Y.Y.Y.Y` or set that to the private IP address of the machine.
-You can try using ``sed -i 's/X.X.X.X/1.2.3.4/g' hosts.ini && sed -i 's/ip=Y.Y.Y.Y//g' hosts.ini``.
+You can try using ``sed -i 's/X.X.X.X/1.2.3.4/g' hosts.ini``.

 .. include:: ansible-authentication.rst